Michael J. Astrue

 Michael James Astrue (born October 1, 1956) is an American lawyer and, under the pen name A. M. Juster, a poet and critic.
 He served as the 15th Commissioner of the Social Security Administration from 2007 to 2013.
-Astrue was Poetry Editor of First Things from 2018 to 2020, and became Poetry Editor of Plough Quarterly in 2020.
+Astrue was Poetry Editor of First Things from 2018 to 2020, and was Poetry Editor of Plough Quarterly from 2020 to 2024.

 Education

 He graduated magna cum laude from Roxbury Latin School in 1974.
 He received his B.A. magna cum laude from Yale University in 1978 with honors in Philosophy and English, where he was also President of the Yale Political Union and won the Pierson Scholarship Award.
+He was told by an administrator that the politics of a "Gerald Ford Republican" were an obstacle to receiving academic fellowships.
 He received his Juris Doctor cum laude from Harvard Law School in 1983.
 In 2013 he received an honorary doctor of laws from the New England School of Law and an honorary doctor of humane letters from Southern Vermont College.